nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Accessing a tagged file : `open`

-Opens the file specified by the unique tag name.
+Opens the file specified by the unique tag name.<br>
+You can open a file using its tag, with the default application in your operating system.
+Additionally, you can open all files with a specific label.
+This could potentially open many files.
+This command only accepts one tag or one label but not both.
+Tip: You can tag many files that you want to open at the same time with the same label, so you can open them at once.

 Format: `open t/TAG_NAME` or `open l/LABEL`